 Theatre Today aims to bring independent artists together for arts projects that celebrates the diversity of stories and lived experiences through intergenerational arts/theatre workshops, creative development, commissions, special events and site-specific productions.
 Theatre Today’s motto of ‘capturing imagination at play’ can be seen in the numerous creative projects and commissions.
 From the online and physical process drama workshops on identity, gratefulness, love, trust, caring, filial piety, duty to being critical on social media, the aims of the interactive workshops are to encourage the pleasure of reading, writing, speaking and the celebration of Singapore and world literature.
 Theatre Today has also collaborated with several theatre companies overseas in different cities of Australia.

 Theatre Today’s innovative OPEN BUSINESS has showcased four traditional Singapore family businesses over two Singapore Heritage Festivals 2020 and 2021.
 SAME-SAME, an online collaboration between No Strings Attached Theatre of Disability (Australia) and Diverse Abilities Dance Collective of Maya Dance Theatre (Singapore) was selected as a Singapore International Foundation’s Arts for Good Project in 2020.
-Currently, Theatre Today is in a five months National Arts Council’s Community Arts Residency at Lion Befrienders (Ang Mo Kio) (Apr to Sept 2021).
+Currently, Theatre Today is in a five month National Arts Council’s Silver Arts Community Arts Residency at Lion Befrienders (Ang Mo Kio) (Apr to Sept 2021).

 OPEN HOMES by Jeffrey Tan